Crown Infrastructure Partners reports a total of 966,773 homes and businesses were connected to the UFB fibre network at the end of March.

 There’s another digital divide that you don’t often hear about.
 That’s the performance gulf between two classes of Rural Broadband Initiative (RBI) customers.

-Fixed wireless broadband
+Fixed wireless rural broadband

 Fixed wireless broadband is used to deliver connectivity to RBI customers.
 It may be second class when compared with fibre, but on a good day the service isn’t bad.
 When it works well, RBI customers can see speeds that are more than adequate for most applications, including streaming high resolution video.